Environmental Education (EE) Grants

 EPA Contacts for EE Grants

-If you have questions regarding an open EE grants solicitation, please send them to EEGrants@epa.gov.
+If you have questions regarding an open EE grants solicitation, please send them to EEGrants@epa.gov or read the Frequently Asked Questions for the current RFP.
 For other any questions regarding the environmental education grants program, please contact your regional coordinator.

 |Region 1 - CT, ME, MA, NH, RI, VT||

 |Region 2 - NJ, NY, Puerto Rico, Virgin Islands||Wanda Ayala or Jennifer May